Qianhuang, Jiangsu

-Qianhuang (前黄) is a town located south of Changzhou city, in southern Jiangsu province of China.
+Qianhuang (前黄) is a town located south of Changzhou city, in the southern Jiangsu province of China.
 It is 8 kilometers away from Wujin District which administers it.
 As of 2018, it has 20 villages under its administration.
 To the east of Qianhuang is Wuxi, a national tourist resort, and it is 15 kilometers away from Yixing, a famous pottery city.

 Qianhuang is the central area between Ge Lake and Lake Tai.
 Qianhuang has convenient transportation.
 The Provincial line of China runs through Qianhuang.
-It also has the new long distance railway linking Jiangsu and Zhejiang Provinces, and the Wuyi highway, which is the main road in Changzhou.
+It also has the new long-distance railway linking Jiangsu and Zhejiang Provinces, and the Wuyi highway, the main road in Changzhou.